mail-ecnu/MAS/hw7-commnet/README.md

     'fully_connected': True,    # basically, all agent can talk to all agent

     # game releated
-    'nmodels': N_MODELS,        # the number of models in LookupTable 'nagents': N_AGENTS,        # the number of agents to look up 'nactions': N_LEVERS,       # the number of agent actions
+    'nmodels': 10,        # the number of models in LookupTable 'nagents': 10,        # the number of agents to look up 'nactions': 10,       # the number of agent actions

     # training
-    'optim': 'rmsprop',             # optimization method: rmsprop | sgd | adam [rmsprop] 'lrate': 1e-3,              # learning rate [0.001]
+    'optim': 'adam',             # optimization method: rmsprop | sgd | adam [rmsprop] 'lrate': 3e-4,              # learning rate [0.001]
     # 'max_grad_norm':            # gradient clip value [0]
     # 'clip_grad':                # gradient clip value [0]
     # 'alpha':                    # coefficient of baseline term in the cost function [0.03]
     # 'epochs':                   # the number of training epochs [100]
-    'batch_size': BATCH_SIZE,   # size of mini-batch (the number of parallel games) in each thread [16]
+    'batch_size': 32,   # size of mini-batch (the number of parallel games) in each thread [16]
     # 'nworker':                  # the number of threads used for training [18]
     'reward_mult': 1,            # coeff to multiply reward for bprop [1]